 The beach at Kinkuna spans 11km in length.
 This is a considerable chunk of sandy paradise for visitors to enjoy.
 Whether someone is camping along the foreshore, 4WD driving along the coastline, or taking a dip in the pristine waters, there’s room for everyone.

-The beach is specifically tucked away in the Burrum Coast National ParkOpens in a new tab. and is just under 40 minutes away from Bundaberg.
+The beach is specifically tucked away in the Burrum Coast National Park and is just under 40 minutes away from Bundaberg.
 From sprawling ocean views to soft sands the scenery is quite remarkable.

 Kinkuna Beach proves to be a treasure among the Burrum Coast National Park.
 It is perfect for adventure-seekers, camping enthusiasts, and those looking to spot an offbeat beach with a view.
 Even though swimming isn’t the primary reason to visit Kinkuna Beach, swimming is possible if you stay safe and responsible.